railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	#.
 Creating a file for electronic payment which can be sent to a bank for execution.

 	#.
-Splitting payments dependent on the balances available in your various bank accounts.
+Splitting payments depending on the balances available in your various bank accounts.

 How to manage your Payment Orders?
 -----------------------------------